A few individual pages:

 Specifically, we would like to have:

 The main source of the data is Jean-Paul Dardel's book (second edition, 2004).
 The sources used in the book are not known to us: they result of the many trips that Jean-Paul made to Neuchâtel during 30 years to exhaust the official archives of the town and several villages.
 As he was a meticulous man, his sources must be very reliable.
+In Switzerland, the civil status was recorded in parish registers since the 15th century.
+In 1799, a law made it compulsory for Swiss municipalities to keep civil registers (births, deaths and marriages), but it was revoked shortly afterwards, and it was not until 1830 that it became common practice.

 Many new pieces of information were received later.
 Since the summer of 2011 — unfortunately not before — we have noted the source of the information in the database.
 It is shown in the person sheets as a small clickable red exponent.
 The reference may cover the person as a whole or only part of the person's data: event, profession, notes.